 There are some exceptions in the display of ratings and data in some of the subcategories:

-- Compliance: If a provider receives a non-compliance decision before their 12-month assessment, their Compliance Rating will be updated immediately.
+- Compliance: If a provider receives a specific formal regulatory notice before their 12-month assessment, their Compliance rating will be updated immediately.

-- Residents' Experience: If a provider cares for a small number of residents, the Resident Experience Survey data may reveal their identities.
-In this case, a Residents' Experience Rating will be displayed, but not the survey data.
+- Residents' Experience: If a provider cares for a small number of residents, the Residents’ Experience Survey data may reveal their identities.
+In this case, a Residents' Experience rating will be displayed, but not the survey data.

 You may also see a provider with a 1-star rating, but without data.
 This may happen in the Residents' Experience, Quality Measures, or Staffing subcategories.
 It means the provider reported their data late or chose not to provide the data needed.
 These providers have not been granted an exemption.